tomy2105/KnowledgeNotes/cpp/cpp11.md

 Variables captured by value are constant by default, `mutable` after the parameter list makes them non-constant.

+The capture of `this` is special.
+It can only be captured by value, not by reference.
+The lambda will have the same access as the member that created it, in terms of protected/private members.

+If a closure object containing references to local variables is invoked after the innermost block scope of its creation, the behavior is undefined.

 ```cpp
 std::vector<int> some_list{ 1, 2, 3, 4, 5 };
 int total = 0;